NCAR/piwrf-teachingbox/pages/faq.md

 can also send a submission as a GitHub pull request.
 To provide a submission as a GitHub pull request, fork the GitHub repo, then make the changes associated with your submission to the fork.
-You can then create a pull request from the fork; you will receive messages from GitHub about review about review, feedback, and acceptance of your submission.
+You can then create a pull request from the fork; you will receive messages from GitHub about review, feedback, and acceptance of your submission.
 Once your teaching box is accepted, we will add it to the Pi-WRF teaching box page, and acknowledge your contribution.
 Creativity is a very important aspect of any curriculum.
 By contributing